A real estate transaction is comprised of numerous parties and an escrow company is one of them.

-- Making sure the buyer doesn’t receive the property before all conditions have been met in the purchase agreement.
+- Making sure that the buyer doesn’t receive the deed to the property until the conditions in the purchase contract are met

-- Ensuring the seller doesn’t receive any funds until those same conditions are finalized and the sale is complete.
+- Ensuring the seller doesn’t receive any funds until those same conditions are met and the sale is complete

 What is an escrow officer?

 An escrow officer is a representative at the escrow company who is assigned to the transaction.
 Their role is not to provide any kind of advice to either party.
 They can objectively discuss the instructions for the closing to take place, but they must remain completely neutral.
 It’s the escrow officer’s job to make sure all of the T’s are crossed and all of the I’s are dotted.